Dr. Joseph Crowley

 A large-scale campus construction/facility expansion and remodeling plan was implemented, along with significant property acquisitions.
 The latter included a gift of 60 acres on which to build, in collaboration with Truckee Meadows Community College, a new campus (Redfield).

 Crowley has been credited with an institution-wide rededication to and enlargement of the University's land-grant missions.
 His service as president involved Crowley in numerous civic activities, including a two year term as president of the National Collegiate Athletic Association (1993-95), an organization he continued to serve in his latter years as a member of its Honors Committee and Minority Opportunities and Interests Committee).

 Later, he was appointed to membership on the board of directors of the National Association of State Universities and Land Grant Colleges.
 He has served for the last decade as a member of the Board of Directors of The Collegiate Woman Sports Awards, sponsored by American Honda, and of the Executive Committee of the National Consortium for Academics and Sports.

 He also spent a semester in 1989 as visiting reader at Brasenose College, Oxford.
 He chaired the Nevada Rhodes Scholar Committee for a number of years and, toward the end of his tenure in that position, he was the Nevada Secretary as well.

 Joe is survived by his wife Joy and they have four children and seven grandchildren.
 All four of his children are University of Nevada, Reno graduates.
-Joe Crowley passed away in 2017 but his legacy lives on through the student union, his family, and everyone who's lives he touched.
+Joe Crowley passed away in 2017, but his legacy lives on through the student union, his family and everyone whose lives he touched.